MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 recordings, composing stories in sound with environmental sounds, which would go hand in hand with the digital composition course, having audio processing techniques and algorithmic composition.
 With Arduino again they could quickly protoype their ideas.
 The sonification process again should reveal itself through a creative access and control of the installation pieces with sensors or other activation tools.
+The context of interactive sound art can challenge new experiences with music and knowledge also for non-experts:

-“This shift from reception-based to performance-based experience brings new challenges to sound design and sonification practices.”
+“[W]orking with sound is an active multisensory experience which bridges the gap between perception and action.
+Sound making is considered to be a meaningful aesthetic experience not only for musicians but also for users who do not posses expert musical skills.
+This shift from reception-basedto performance-based experience brings new challenges to sound design and sonificationpractices. .”
 (Hermann, Hunt, Neuhoff)

 <figure>